How we innovate

 Continued investment in innovation

 At The London Clinic we operate as a charity.
-We reinvest our financial surplus to new medical treatments and techniques that will improve the care of our patients, which means we can stay at the forefront of innovation.
+We reinvest our financial surplus in new medical treatments and techniques that will improve the care of our patients, which means we can stay at the forefront of innovation.

 Advanced surgery techniques